 A. All horses in rescue have a current coggins, rabies vaccine and 5 way vaccine.
 Horses have their hooves trimmed every 8 weeks.
-Our horses are dewormed using either diotemaceous earth, or a chemical deworming cycle.
-All animals are also microchipped with a Home Again Microchip.
-Adopters pay a registration fee at the time of adoption that provides lifetime registration for that chip.
+Our horses are dewormed using a chemical deworming cycle.
 We also provide all necessary medical care for any conditions or injuries that horses may have that come into our care.
 All male horses and livestock animals are castrated.
 We provide species appropriate vaccinations.
 Occasionally we have barn cats in rescue and they are spayed/neutered, vaccinated, FIV tested and dewormed.

-A. Safe Harbor Equine and Livestock Sanctuary injects a microchip into a species appropriate place for each foster.
+A. When available, Safe Harbor Equine and Livestock Sanctuary injects a microchip into a species appropriate place for each foster.
 For a horse, that is in the ligament directly below the mane, halfway between the poll and withers on the left side.
 The microchip is the size of a grain of rice, but has a unique ID that goes into all of the national pet databases; meaning it can be read by any microchip reader.
 At the time of adoption the chip becomes registered to the adopter with Safe Harbor registered as a secondary emergency contact.
 Should your adopted animal ever become lost animal control authorities SHOULD scan for a chip, which can help you to be reunited with you.
 In the event of theft, the Microchip can prove ownership.
 Further, auction houses are required to check for a chip, and contact the owner of record prior to sale of an animal.
 The microchip value is $50, and is provided at no charge to our adopters.
 Registration of the microchip is a one time, $15 fee. for life This is a savings for our adopters, as typical Home Again registration is $19.95 per year.
-The foster microchip program has been made possible through the generosity of Merck Pharmaceutical and Home Again.

 Q. If I adopt a registered horse from Safe Harbor can I show or breed that horse?